IDGAQ/GieGieCoin/README.md

 # GieGieCoin

-A clone blockchain made for fun
+A clone blockchain coin made for fun